 What is the stock symbol for Klarna?

-Klarna was still a privately held company as of late 2023, so it didn't trade on major stock exchanges or have a stock ticker symbol yet.
+Klarna was still a privately held company as of early 2025, so it didn't trade on major stock exchanges or have a stock ticker symbol yet.
+However, the company had filed to go public in early 2025 under the stock ticker KLAR, though its IPO was on pause due to tariff-related market volatility.

 Should you invest in Klarna?